How to Manage Social Media Messages Like a Pro

 2. Create Automated Responses

 When it comes to social media marketing, it’s not always possible to respond to users in real time.
 But there are ways to make things easier.
-With the surge in users on social media, many brands have embraced automation.
+With the surge in users on social media, many brands have embraced social media automation.
 Countless brands have utilized AI chatbot to assist them in managing the rising number of messenger inquiries and comments they’re receiving.

 What is a chatbot, you ask?
 A chatbot is essentially just a robot that chats!
 When a user sends you a message on a social network, a chatbot can send them a greeting, then ask them a series of questions and provide them with information.
 This can drastically cut down the time your team needs to spend on community management.